Arts & Creativity Strategies

 - Creative placemaking: Support initiatives that integrate arts and creativity into community planning and development to strengthen the social, physical, and economic fabrics of communities.

-- The intersection of art, science and technology: In 2016, Barr will undertake a research and planning process to develop its priorities in this exploratory area.
-We will initially focus on arts and medicine, and the maker movement.
+- The intersection of art, science and technology: Barr is initially focusing on arts and medicine, and the maker movement.

 3. Activate public support for arts and creativity.